OctoPoulpeStudio/DTOMacro/README.md

 - provides protocol `DecodableFromDTOProtocol` for DTO to easily encapsulate data
 - Provides an extension to decode object from DTO directly with JSONDecoder
 - Generate boilerplate code for type conversion through DTOs
+	- Provides `@DecodableFromDTO` that does the code generation
+ 	- provides `@ConvertDTOType(from: SourceType, to: BusinessDataType, convert: ConversionClosure)` that give information on how to convert data from one type to another
+ 	- Provides `@ConvertFromDTO` a shorten version of the previous one for properties that are generated from DTOs
+  	- provides `@DTOProperty(name: "a_name")` to change the name of the DTO property to feat the received data

 ## Prerequisites